fasal2121/lcd-code-example/README.md

 # lcd-code-example
-Displaying an incremented score variable
+Displaying an incremented score variable on lcd with I2C module